AutoTF-Rail/CentralBridgeInstall/README.md

 AutoTF is not the owner of any of the scripts in here.
 Their owner is listed at the top of each file.

+https://github.com/AutoTF-Rail/dotnet8pi Also serves as a backup due to using scripts inside of it.

 ## Info & Contributions